 The students also have their own coffee maker and refrigerator, along with shelves and community books.
 It's a hub of activity at times, a place of quiet at other times, and a unique resource that supports our students.

 Our SPS students have been incredibly active, helping with numerous Science Days at the University, working at on-campus community-focused eclipse events as well as playing a role in the Artis College of Science and Technology Science Expo each fall.
-There are also research trips to Utqiagvik, Alaska, and to the National Radio Astronomy Observatory in Green Bank, West Virginia, where students spend a weekend learning and doing radio astronomy.
+There are also research trips to Utqiagvik, Alaska, and to the Green Bank Radio Observatory in Green Bank, West Virginia, where students spend a full weekend learning about and personally performing radio astronomy observations.
+Our chapter holds weekly meetings that are focused on building a supportive community and their activities include movie nights in the planetarium (big screen!
+5.1 Surround Sound!), games of Jeopary and Kahoot, the (in?)famous Pumpkin Drop contest, hikes, game nights in The Bonnie Student Center, potlucks and more.

-“This is the highest level of distinction given to our chapters and is received by less than 15% of our top chapters annually, with just 78 of 844 chapters so honored this year,” said the National SPS, a professional organization with international participation.
-“We are consistently amazed each year at how much time, energy and effort everyone devotes to their departments and local communities.”
+In December of 2025 our SPS was once again designated an Outstanding Chapter by the National Society of Physics Students.
+“This is the highest level of distinction given to our chapters and is received by less than 15% of our top chapters annually, with just 78 of 844 chapters so honored this year.
+You and your chapter should be proud!” said the National SPS, a professional organization with international participation.
+This was the second year in a row, and third out of 4 years that our chapter has been honored with this designation.

 You may have noticed someone in the picture of the SPS room.
 We would like you to meet Natural Log.
 One day, a few years ago, one of the SPS members found an old log – yes, a real wood log – being discarded by someone else in our building.
 Seeing the obvious, this student rescued the log, and the log immediately acquired epic proportions.
 The students rightfully recognized that this was their new buddy, and they realized that the name of this fine individual was Natural Log.